bill-zhanxg/onedrive-sync-anywhere/README.md

 - [x] Learn Rust
 - [x] Learn Tauri
 - [x] Make the app work
+- [x] Add CLI support: use `onedrive-sync-anywhere.exe --help` for more info where `onedrive-sync-anywhere.exe` is the file name

 ## Things I wish I did